hydrocoast/visclaw_julia/README.md

 ## Julia Packages
 - Julia v1.0.0
 - Plots
-- PyPlot  (GR is also available)
+- PyPlot

 ## Others
 In order to make animations, the following softwares are necessary.
-- bash
+- ImageMagick (convert)
 - ffmpeg

 # Usage Examples
-In preparation, set a variable `CLAW` in `CLAWPATH.jl`
+In preparation, set a variable `CLAW` in `src/CLAWPATH.jl`
 ```julia
 CLAW="../clawpack" # path to your clawpack directory
 ```
-This process can be skipped when OS is Linux.
+This process can be neglected when your OS is Linux.

 ## Chile 2010 Tsunami
 - execute the example of `chile2010` in your clawpack